Did you know that HOW you pack your RV Refrigerator will affect how well it does (or does not) work?

 An RV Refrigerator does not use a compressor like a residential fridge.
-Rv fridges absorb the heat which causes a cooling affect vs. a residential fridge that will pump cold air into a space to make things cool. (think about that blast of cold air you feel when opening your home refrigerator).
-You do NOT have that same effect with an RV or Absorption fridge.
+Rv fridges absorb the heat which causes a cooling effect, whereas a residential fridge will pump cold air into a space to make things cool. (think about that blast of cold air you feel when opening your home refrigerator).
+You do not have that same effect with an RV or Absorption fridge.

 This is SUPER important to know and understand because this means that HOW you load up your fridge can mean the difference between having a cool fridge or a fridge that isn’t keeping your food cool.

 We KNEW this but forgot one time while mooch-docking and of course of fridge stopped cooling in the middle of the night.
-We reset it, but this was a mistake because it put our fridge into “lock out mode.”
+We reset it, but this was a mistake because it put our fridge into “lock-out mode.”
 To get the fridge working again, we had to go through a reset procedure that was pretty intimidating!
-You can read more on the reset procedure here.
+You can read more on the fridge reset procedure.

 Now that we’ve talked about how it works – let’s talk about loading it up.
 Turn the fridge on at least 24 hours before you are ready to load it up.
 To make sure it’s cool, you can use a laser thermometer.